dykuang/dykuang.github.io/_pages/cv.md

 {% include base_path %}

 I recently became a postdoc fellow in the [Oden Institutue for Computational Engineering and Sciences](https://www.oden.utexas.edu/) @ Univeristy of Texas, Austin.
-If you are interested, here is a longer version of my [CV](https://github.com/dykuang/dykuang.github.io/blob/master/Files/MyCV_ver2.0.pdf).
+If you are interested, feel free to check a longer version of my <span style="color:blue"> [CV](https://github.com/dykuang/dykuang.github.io/blob/master/Files/MyCV_ver2.0.pdf) </span>.

 Education
 ======